 Now this topic is bound to stir the pot a little.
 But first, let’s start with the good news.

-Studies suggest that you can have a drink or two per day in the years while you’re not trying to conceive without harming your odds of success.
+Studies suggest that you can have a drink or 2 per day while you’re not trying to conceive without harming your odds of success .

 And yes, it comes with good reason and logic.

-The thing is, If you do get pregnant but don’t realise it and continue to drink, some studies have shown that the results can be harmful for you and your baby, and the risk increases the more you drink.
+The thing is, if you do get pregnant but don’t realise it and continue to drink, some studies have shown that the results can be harmful to you and your baby, and the risk increases the more you drink.

-But, what about just a glass or two?
+But, what about just a glass or 2?
 This is where things get tricky and the science is not very clear.

 What we found is that there are very few quality studies that have researched the effects of pregnancy and child outcomes of drinking in moderation.

-🤔 Some studies showed little or no difference in the child’s development and behaviour for women who drank up to five drinks per day.
+- Some studies showed little or no difference in the child’s development and behaviour for women who drank up to 5 drinks per day .
+Yet, other studies have found that the child’s mental and physical development was affected when the women had 3 or more drinks per day .

-🤷♀️ While, other studies have found that even light drinking (two or more drinks a week) was associated with significantly increased risk of miscarriage in the first trimester.
+- Some studies conclude no strong evidence of a relationship between light drinking and miscarriage .
+Yet, other studies have found that even light drinking (2 or more drinks a week) was associated with a significantly increased risk of miscarriage in the first trimester .

 It’s hard to know what to believe, but the mixed results of these studies make it pretty hard to draw conclusions.